hamsho93/gaurdianjs/README.md

 # GuardianJS

-A powerful bot detection and prevention library for Node.js and web applications with real-time monitoring dashboard.
+Bot detection and prevention library for Node.js and web applications with real-time monitoring dashboard.

 ## Features